Facing decline, Japan's pachinko industry tries offering a clean, well-lighted place

-TOKYO (Reuters) - Japan’s once-booming pachinko industry, grappling with a graying customer base and the threat of new competition from casinos, is adopting a softer touch and smoke-free zones to lure a new generation of players, particularly women.
+TOKYO, Aug 19 (Reuters) - Japan’s once-booming pachinko industry, grappling with a greying customer base and the threat of new competition from casinos, is adopting a softer touch and smoke-free zones to lure a new generation of players, particularly women.

-Pachinko, a modified version of pinball, is a fading national obsession, with about 12,000 parlors nation-wide and one in thirteen people playing the game.
+Pachinko, a modified version of pinball, is a fading national obsession, with about 12,000 parlours nation-wide and one in thirteen people playing the game.

 But that figure is declining as the population shrinks and younger people prefer games on their mobile phones.